robert-kuramshin/KRR/README.md

 The `/double_perovskites` directory contains an example implementation of the KRR algorithms from this repository.
 The goal is to learn to predict the bang-gaps of a material from it's chemical composition.

 #### Data
-The `/data` directory contains all the data files used in the examples. `gaussian_data.csv` represents a 3-dimensional function with added gaussian noise. `double_perovskites_gap.xlsx` contains chemical compositions and accompanying band-gaps of 1306 different double perovskites.
+The `/data` directory contains all the data files used in the examples. `gaussian_data.csv` represents a 3-dimensional function with added gaussian noise. `double_perovskites_gap.xlsx` contains chemical compositions and accompanying band-gaps of 1306 different double-perovskites.

+The double-perovskites database was sourced from https://cmr.fysik.dtu.dk/

 ------
 *written by Robert Kuramshin*